rapidsai/rapids-examples/cuBERT_topic_modelling/README.md

 ## Acknowledgement

+Our work ports the CPU implementation of the [BERTopic library](https://github.com/MaartenGr/BERTopic) to a python-based GPU backend using NVIDIA RAPIDS.

-Our work has been inspired from the [BERTopic library](https://github.com/MaartenGr/BERTopic) and Maarten Grootendorst's [blog](https://towardsdatascience.com/topic-modeling-with-bert-779f7db187e6) on how to use BERT to create your own topic model.
+Please refer to Maarten Grootendorst's [blog](https://towardsdatascience.com/topic-modeling-with-bert-779f7db187e6) on how to use BERT to create your own topic model.